Twisted Standard Model in noncommutative geometry I: the field content: Scalar part of the twisted fluctuation

 where

 This shows the result. \end{proof}

-Imposing now the selfadjointness condition as stressed at the beginning of this section, we get the \begin{corollary} A selfadjoint diagonal twisted $1$-form \eqref{eq:45} is parametrized by two independent scalar quaternionic field $H_r, H_l$. \end{corollary} \begin{proof} The twisted $1$-form \eqref{eq:49} is selfadjoint if and only if
+Imposing now selfadjointness as stressed before \eqref{eq:26}at the beginning of this section, we get the \begin{corollary} A selfadjoint diagonal twisted $1$-form \eqref{eq:45} is parametrized by two independent scalar quaternionic field $H_r, H_l$. \end{corollary} \begin{proof} The twisted $1$-form \eqref{eq:49} is selfadjoint if and only if

 They are independent as follows from their definition \eqref{eq:65bis}. \end{proof}